zowe/docs-site/docs/user-guide/cli-installcli.md

 # Installing Zowe CLI

-As a systems programmer or application developer, you install Zowe CLI on your PC.
+As a systems programmer or application developer, you install Zowe CLI on your computer.

 ## Methods to install Zowe CLI